We get commissions for purchases made from our affiliates through links in this article. Learn More.

 If you want help finding the cheapest engagement ring for your budget, reach out to our experts.
 We’ll do a complimentary search to find a stunning ring that falls within your price range.

 James Allen James Allen is the leader in online diamond sales.
 Their imaging technology is at the point where it's almost the same as inspecting a diamond with a jeweler's loupe.
 Their customer experience is best in class, and they have recently upgraded their non-engagement jewelry inventory as well.
 They have the largest exclusive loose diamond inventory online and fantastic prices.
-For a limited time, take advantage of their huge 25% OFF holiday sale!!
+They also have the nicest collection of lab created diamonds online.
+For a limited time only, take advantage of James Allen's Valentine's Day sale and get 25% OFF!

 Free International Shipping